Git Ops Workshop

 Press the sync

 We just deployed the cat app using ArgoCD, but we still needed Kubectl to apply the application.
-ArgoCD can also manage itself using DevOps.
+ArgoCD can also manage itself using Infrastructure as Code principles.

 to your forked repository.